How Many Write UPS Before Termination at Dollar General

 At Dollar General, write-ups are used as official calls to act against severe policy violations, Bad performance issues, or any other Job-related disciplinary violation.

-The whole process is designed to maintain accountability and a code of conduct expected from all the employees.
+The process is structured to address behavioral and performance issues, ensuring consistent employee conduct in accordance with company standards.
 It begins with verbal warnings and can progress to written communication, Suspension, and then Termination, depending upon the seriousness of the matter.

 Process of Write-Ups